-I’ll also be sharing a brief overview of our experiences with Iceland Travel, to help you decide if the sort of trip we did is right for you, and how we picked that trip.
+We’ll also be sharing a brief overview of our experiences with Iceland Travel, to help you decide if a self-drive type of trip we did is right for you, and how we picked that trip.
 First, let’s get going with some:

 Step 1.
 Decide When To Visit Iceland